 CCMG is a hard-working chapter dedicated to educating ourselves and the public about safe and sustainable and effective garden practices.
-But we also have a lot of fun, from our monthly meetings that include refreshments, social time, raffles and show and tells, to field trips, garden tours and enjoying each other’s company as we work on garden projects.
+But we also have a lot of fun, from our monthly meetings that include refreshments, social time, raffles and show-and-tells, to field trips, garden tours and enjoying each other’s company as we work on garden projects.

 To learn more about becoming a Master Gardener, here are some actions you can take:

-- Contact the Christian County MU Extension office to sign up for a training class in the fall or simply ask questions.
+Contact the Christian County MU Extension office to sign up for a training class in the fall or simply ask questions.
 Classes are held over a six-week period, with each class about three hours long.
 After graduating from the class, you are an intern who must complete a total of 30 hours of education and volunteering over the next year with our chapter.
 We offer three $100 training scholarships to new graduates to reimburse them for half of the $200 Master Gardener training.
 To apply once you have completed the training, use the form found under Resources.

-- Talk to our Hotline Master Gardener, 417-581-4853, on duty at the Christian County MU Extension office from 9 to 12 a.m. mid-March to mid-October.
+Call our Master Gardener Hotline at 417-581-4853 from 9 to 12 a.m. mid-March to mid-October and talk to the person on duty.
 This member can answer a lot of your questions.

-- Talk to our new members chair.
+Talk to our new members chair.
 Ask the Extension office’s receptionist and office manager for an email or phone number.

 Master Gardener is a pretty impressive title to have.
 Even better is Advanced Master Gardener.
 Now, Master Gardeners can earn “advanced training” credits (beyond what they pick up at monthly meetings and even seminars and workshops).